varnish/Varnish-Book/varnish_sysadmin.rst

         around, which in turn affects file descriptors left open.
 It is not wise to increase the session timeout without taking this into consideration.

-        The "cli_timeout" is how long the management thread waits for the worker thread to reply before it assumes it is dead, kills it and starts it back up.
+        The ``cli_timeout`` is how long the management thread waits for the worker thread to reply before it assumes it is dead, kills it and starts it back up.
 The default value seems to do the trick for most users today.

         .. note::

-           The connect_timeout is 0.7s by default.
-This is more than enough time for the typical setup where Varnish talks to a backend in the same server room - but it may be too short if Varnish is using a remote backend which may have up to or more than 700ms of latency.
+           The connect_timeout is |default_connect_timeout| by default.
+           This is more than enough time for the typical setup where Varnish talks to a backend in the same server room - but it may be too short if Varnish is using a remote backend which may have more latency.
 If this is set too high, it will not let Varnish handle errors gracefully.

 Exercise: Tune first_byte_timeout